 Minnesota Board of Nursing approves this program Accreditation links:

-National League for Nursing (NLN) is one of the national nursing accrediting organizations for nursing programs; the Practical Nursing Program is currently in the process of seeking accreditation from their Commission for Nursing Education Accreditation (CNEA), a part of NLN.
+National League for Nursing (NLN) is one of the national nursing accrediting organizations for nursing programs; the Associate Degree Mobility Nursing Program is currently in the process of seeking accreditation from their Commission for Nursing Education Accreditation (CNEA), a part of NLN.
 Initial accreditation is a three year process and we are currently seeking pre-accreditation candidacy status.
-We intend to apply for pre-accreditation candidacy status by the August 14th (2017) deadline and are planning for a spring 2018 visit.
+We intend to apply for pre-accreditation candidacy status by the April 9th (2018) deadline and are planning for a fall 2018 visit.
 Please see public notice information below.

-Pine Technical and Community College (PTCC) Practical Nursing (PN) Program is pursuing pre-accreditation candidacy status from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.
-Interested parties are invited to submit third party comments in writing directly to NLN CNEA, attention Andrea Browning, NLN CNEA Manager of Accreditation Services, no later than August 24, 2017.
+Pine Technical and Community College (PTCC) Associate Degree Mobility (AD) Nursing Program is pursuing pre-accreditation candidacy status from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2500.
+Interested parties are invited to submit third party comments in writing directly to NLN CNEA, attention Melanie Prince, NLN CNEA Manager of Accreditation Services, no later than April 9th, 2018.